 Vinyl-ester is a relatively newcomer and is mainly used because of the aggressive allergic problems some people experienced with the other epoxy resins.

 The right choice of resin also depends on the application.
-If you are building fuel tanks then polyester resin might not be the best choice as it will slowly be dissolved by the alcohol in the fuel.
+If you are building fuel tanks then polyester resin might not be the best choice as it will slowly be dissolved by the alcohol in the MOgas fuel.
 Either use vinyl-ester resins, aluminum tanks or stay away from fuels with alcohol.

 Resin cures best when the temperature is higher than 75°F (24°C), that might be too warm for us to work in comfortably.
 The lower the ambient temperature gets the more catalyst needs to be added for the cure process to start.
-Look for the precise limitations on your batch of resin/catalyst.
+Look for the precise limitations on your batch of resin/catalyst combination.
 When the temperature gets too low, the resin will not react and curing might not happen at all.

 Keep your workplace well lighted, good ventilated and always use protective clothing, gloves and use a face mask.
 These small fibers can damage skin and possible your lungs too.
-Some type of catalyst are very dangerous for skin and eyes.
+Some type of catalysts are very dangerous for skin and eyes.

 When sanding these materials, in fact any material, protect your lungs by wearing a good respirator or face mask.
 These are cheap insurance compared to a new set of lungs or even worse.